1. Who does House of Hope help?

 Any Martin County residents experiencing hunger and/or hardship.

 2. How can House of Hope Help Me?

-Project HOPE includes: pantry services featuring monthly Client Choice “shopping,” and daily bread and produce; free clothing and household furnishings; financial assistance for rent, utilities, prescriptions, etc. ; case management aides in household planning and budgeting; information and referrals to services & programs relevant to clients’ situations.
+Project HOPE includes: pantry services featuring monthly Client Choice “shopping", monthly bread and produce, and daily allotments of ready to eat meals and snacks for individuals experiencing homelessness; free clothing and household furnishings; financial assistance for rent, utilities, prescriptions, etc.; case management aides in household planning and budgeting; information and referrals to services & programs relevant to clients’ situations.

 The Golden Gate Center for Enrichment offers educational opportunities, support groups, college and job application assistance and more.

 3. What do I need in order to sign up?